HP Lovecraft and Christian Thought

 In an old interview with the BBC, JRR Tolkien argued part of his own theory about the function of fear in literature: “If you really come down to any large story that interests people or can hold their attention for a considerable amount of time—these stories, human stories, are practically always about one thing, aren’t they?
 Death.
 The inevitability of death.”
 Taking that idea a bit further, some Christian theologians have said that every fear mankind experiences in a fallen world is, at its root, a fear of death.
 The last enemy.
 And what, for a human, can be more unknown than the other side of the grave?

-We Christians certainly believe a number of things about it, most significantly, that the Resurrection of the Son of God demonstrates its ultimate lack of power over those who are in the Son of God.
-As St. Paul triumphantly writes to the Corinthian church (seeing these same horrors through the lens of the risen Christ), “Death is swallowed up in victory.
+We Christians certainly believe a number of things about it, most significantly, that the Resurrection of the Son of God demonstrates the grave’s ultimate lack of power over those who are in the Son of God.
+As St. Paul triumphantly writes to the Corinthian church (seeing these same Lovecraftian horrors through the lens of the risen Christ), “Death is swallowed up in victory.
 O death, where is your victory?
 O death, where is your sting?”